dmitrii-eremin/passion-ts/README.md

   /**
    * Draw a filled rectangle.
    * @param x X coordinate of the top-left corner.
-   * @param y Y coordinate of the top-left corner.
+   * @param y X coordinate of the top-left corner.
    * @param w Width of the rectangle.
    * @param h Height of the rectangle.
    * @param col Color index to fill.